andrewflbarnes/kings-results-service/README.md

 Dummy services return the same (or similar) objects for all paths
 - `stub`
 Stub services return an empty object list for all paths
+- `caching`
+Service results are cached to reduce system load
+- `nocaching`
+Service results are not cached to ensure results are up to date